viam-modules/torchvision/README.md

  <img src="https://pytorch.org/assets/images/torchvision_gif.gif" width=80%, height=70%>
  </p>

+ For a given model architecture (e.g. *ResNet50*), multiple weights can be available and each of those weights comes with Metadata (preprocessing and labels).
 ## Getting started

 To use this module, follow these instructions to [add a module from the Viam Registry](https://docs.viam.com/modular-resources/configure/#add-a-module-from-the-viam-registry) and select the `viam:vision:torchvision` model from the [`torchvision` module](https://app.viam.com/module/viam/torchvision).